cotes2020/jekyll-theme-chirpy/_posts/01AWS/Network/api.md

 RESTful APIs tend to use Path and Query parameters to inject dynamic values into APIs.
 - For example,
-- to retreive a specific cart with an id of abcd123,
+- to retrieve a specific cart with an id of abcd123,
 - design the API to accept a query or path parameter that specifies the cartID:
 - `/cart?cartId=abcd123` or `/cart/abcd123`